XenonLab/em/README.md

 echo 'export EM_HOME="${HOME}/.em"' >> ~/.bashrc
 ```

+This will:
-This will download the em script to `~/.em.bash`, create a directory for storing all of your environment files called `~/.em/`, and set the `$EM_HOME` environment variable to point at it.
+- Download the em script to `~/.em.bash`
+- Create a directory for storing all of your environment files called `~/.em/`.
+- Source the em script every time you start a new shell.
+- Set the `$EM_HOME` environment variable so that em knows where you are storing your environment variable collections.

+The reason we need to source the script is because it sets environment variables.
+If you were to run em from a bin, it would run in a subshell and any envvars set wouldn't affect your current environment.

-If you are using a mac, you will probably also need to add the following lines to your `~/.bash_profile`:
+If you are using a mac, you probably also need to add the following lines to your `~/.bash_profile`:

 ```
 if [ -f ~/.bashrc ]; then